cloudmesh-book/book-latex-2018/cloud-clusters/chapters/doc/emacs.md

 One of the real great features of knowing emacs is that you can set all your editors to emacs shortcuts.
 This includes pyCharm, but also bash.
-IN bash you simply say
+In bash you simply say

     set -o emacs